 February in Tulum is a great time not just for the beach but also for exploring Mayan ruins in the Riviera Maya.
 Aside from the Tulum ruins, head inland to discover other ancient Maya ruins and find some hidden cenotes.

 The party atmosphere in Tulum also continues with Carnaval happening in this month.
 Celebrations take place throughout the Riviera Maya on different dates but Tulum typically hosts the closing party.
-Enjoy live music, dancing, lots of drinks, and neverending good times!
+Enjoy live music, dancing, lots of drinks, tacos, and never ending good times!

 Tulum in March